The distinction between male and female circumcision

 You have a long section about female genital mutilation, but what are your views on male genital mutilation?
 Why make a distinction?

-While some people may consider any kind of circumcision to be a form of mutilation, it is important to identify the distinction between male and female circumcision.
-One of the most compelling reasons for the distinction is that some of the more extreme forms of female circumcision (also known as female genital mutilation or FGM) have very serious short-term and long-term health consequences; consequences that don't arise for males who are circumcised.
+Although female and male circumcision share similar names, the two greatly differ in terms of risks, health outcomes, and cultural norms surrounding them.
+One of the most compelling reasons for the distinction is that some of the more severe forms of female circumcision (also known as female genital mutilation or FGM) have very serious short-term and long-term health consequences; consequences that rarely, if ever, arise for male circumcision.
+In order to understand the distinction, it helps to understand the specific practices and backgrounds behind each.

-Male circumcision is the surgical removal of the foreskin that covers the glans or head of the penis.
-Generally this procedure is performed in the hospital shortly after birth, but it can also take place as part of a religious or cultural ceremony after an infant boy leaves the hospital.
-In addition, some adult men are circumcised for medical, hygienic, or aesthetic reasons.
-While male circumcision has been uncommon in Asia, South America, Central America, and most of Europe, it is practiced nearly universally in Middle Eastern countries, and is still is fairly common in Canada and in the United States.
-In the States, it is estimated that 1.2 million infant boys are circumcised annually.
+To begin, it's good to discuss the details of these practices: Male circumcision is the surgical removal of the foreskin that covers the glans or head of the penis.
+Generally, this procedure is performed in the hospital shortly after birth, but it can also take place as part of a religious or cultural ceremony after an infant leaves the hospital.
+In addition, some adults are circumcised for medical, hygienic, or aesthetic reasons.
+While male circumcision has been uncommon in Asia, South America, Central America, and most of Europe, it’s practiced nearly universally in Middle Eastern countries and still is common in Canada and in the United States.
+In the United States, it’s estimated that 55 to 65 percent of babies with a penis are circumcised annually.
+Medical complications are generally rare, especially in medical settings, but there still are risks involved.
+These can involve minor bleeding or local infection, but these are very easily treated by a health care provider when caught promptly.
+As for the benefits of circumcision, there are some advantages in addition to aligning with cultural norms in certain communities.
+Some studies have shown that circumcision may protect against HIV and other STIs in heterosexual men, as it's easier to keep a circumcised penis clean.
+For example, there is also some supporting evidence that uncircumcised men may experience penile problems (irritation, inflammation, and infection) more frequently, although this is mostly negligible in those that keep their penis clean.